DevSalone/coding-assessment/README.md

 Follow the instructions below to answer questionnaire.
 Next, the following five questions will be used to ensure our hackers have the foundation necessary for the hackathon.
 Please create a free github (https://github.com/join) account if you don't already have one, publish your code that solves each of these to https://gist.github.com and share link in your post.

-To submit your answer, please send a email (ernest@kamara.io/pdtpatrick@gmail.com).
+To submit your answer, please send a email to ernest@kamara.io or pdtpatrick@gmail.com.
 Once your answer is approved, you will receive an invite to join another group.

 **1. FIND THE LONGEST WORD**